Chilkoti/Business-Analytics/README.md

 BA to Data Science
 BA course from UPx was a good investment adding a new line for credential testing
-This is a line from RStudio
+This is a line from RStudio 2nd attempt